Technological Unemployment: Much More Than You Wanted To Know

 The next few graphs and some of the analysis below comes from Brookings Institute, another potentially biased think tank

 In 1970, educated and uneducated men were about equally likely to be PAMLFNPers.
 The rate for educated men didn’t change.
-The rate for uneducated men plummeted.
+The rate for uneducated men shot up.

 And I won’t show you graphs, but there are similar trends for poor people, ex-convicts, blue collar workers, and minorities.
 These are not the sort of people who are likely to be able to retire early, pursue graduate school, or defy gender norms.
 But they are the sort of people who might have trouble finding work.
 This is pretty suspicious.
 Also: